The refreshed 2025 Policy Quality Framework sets out the standards for quality policy advice: context, analysis, advice, and action.

-The Policy Quality Framework and associated tools can be used by:
+The Framework and tools below can be used by:

 - individual policy advisors developing advice or providing peer review